Dark-life944/PPPwn-Android-App/README.md

 ## this project is for make app via Android studio Follow this steps:

-1-open new project on android studio then copy the file as the same place of the same file names
+1-open new project on android studio then copy the file on up as the same place of the same file names

 2-add this to file build.gradle (Module: app):